Royal Prussian Army of the Napoleonic Wars: Wars of Liberation

+After the publication of his On War, Clausewitz became a widely studied philosopher of war.

 Hundred Days

 Prussian Army (Army of the Lower Rhine)

 This army was composed entirely of Prussians from the provinces of the Kingdom of Prussia, old and recently acquired alike.
 Field Marshal Gebhard Leberecht von Blücher commanded this army with General August Neidhardt von Gneisenau as his chief of staff and second in command.

 Blücher's Prussian army of 116,000 men, with headquarters at Namur, was distributed as follows: